Kushagra3355/LegalEase-AI/README.md

 1. Reduced legal research time from hours to few seconds
 2. Enabled non-experts to validate document clauses against live statutes
 3. Prevented hallucinations through domain-specific prompt engineering

+How to run:
+1. Download the repo in your systems
+2. Add your OpenAI API key in the .env file
+3. In the terminal window hit - > "streamlit run main.py"